AguaClara/HFFVFDC/Manual.md

 #####Smaller Float

-To create the 1" float, the team cut 1" PVC pipe into 3 13" pieces using the bandsaw and hackzall and glued a strip of PVC sheet that was cut using the bandsaw to either end of all three pipes, with 2 cm spacing between each pipe.
-The team used this design because after calculating the required length of the float had it been just one pipe, it was clear that it would be too long for proper function both in the tank the team is using for testing and in the distribution tank itself.
+To create the 1" float, the team cut 1" PVC pipe into 3, 13" pieces using the bandsaw and hackzall and glued a strip of PVC sheet that was cut using the bandsaw to either end of all three pipes, with 1" arbitrary spacing between each pipe.
+The team used this design because, after calculating the required length of the float had it been just one pipe, it was clear that it would be too long for proper function both in the tank the team is using for testing and in the distribution tank itself.
 By using three pipes instead of one, the team was able to decrease the overall length of the float by three, which better accommodates the testing tank.

 The team originally found that a float of just one 1" diameter pipe would have to be 35.05" long.
-To get the length for the three-pipe float the team simply divided by three to get approximately 12" and decided to round up to 13" account for any errors made in finding the required buoyant force.
-Since a larger float provides the potential for more buoyant force but will still only provide what is needed, it was not an issue to round up.
+To get the length for the three-pipe float the team simply divided by three to get an approximate length of 12" and decided to round up to 13" to account for any errors made in finding the required buoyant force.
+Since a larger float provides the potential for more buoyant force, but will still only provide what is needed, it was not an issue to round up.

-The spacing between the pipes was required because the center float pipe will be hose clamped to the top of the slider pipe and part of the notch at the top of the slider pipe would block the other two pipes had there not been space between them.
-In the 2" float spacing between pipes will not be required as seen in the pictures.
+The spacing between the pipes was required because the center float pipe was hose clamped to the top of the slider pipe and part of the notch at the top of the slider pipe would block the other two pipes had there not been space between them.
+In the 2" float spacing between pipes is not required as seen in the pictures.

 <center><img src="https://github.com/AguaClara/float_valve/blob/master/Pictures/1%20inch%20float%20vs%202%20inch%20float.jpg?raw=true" height=300></center>

 #####Correctly sized Float

-To create the 2" float, a similar procedure was used to cut them to the same length, requiring the team to cut 2" PVC pipe into 3 13" pieces using a bandsaw and hackzall.
-However, because of the larger size spacing between the float was not required because the lip was no longer in the way for the 2" size.
+To create the 2" float, a similar procedure was used to cut them to the same length, requiring the team to cut 2" PVC pipe into 3, 13" pieces using a bandsaw and hackzall.
+However, because of this, the larger size spacing between the float was not required, because the lip was no longer in the way for the 2" size.
 For the 2" caps, the team used a 2 1/2" hole saw in the drill press to cut six circular pieces out of PVC sheet.
 These pieces were glued to both ends of each pipe to seal them for use as floats.

 ####Final assembly
-After putting the float, slider pipe and tee together the experimental setup was determined.
+After putting the float, slider pipe, and tee together, the team completed the experimental setup.
 Below is a picture of the complete assembly.
 <center><img src="https://raw.githubusercontent.com/AguaClara/float_valve/master/Pictures/complete.jpg" height= 300></center>